Lentz92/MetabolicModelValidation/README.md

 The following scripts was used for a trend validation study between indirect calorimetry and metabolic models for muscuskeletal modeling.

 **Lentz-Nielsen, Nicki**., Boysen, Mads., Munk-Hansen, Mathias., Steffensen, Mike., Laursen, Andreas., Engelund, Bjørn., Iversen, Kristoffer., & de Zee, Mark.
 (2022).
-Trend validation of metabolic models against measurements using indirect calorimetry. *Abstract published for Danish biomechanical association annual meeting and is currently under peer-review.*
+Validation of Metabolic Models for Estimation of Energy Expenditure during Isolated Concentric and Eccentric Contractions. *Abstract published for Danish biomechanical association annual meeting and is currently under peer-review.*

 ## Abstract